-Matthew has been practicing physical therapy for over twelve years.
-He is a Board Certified Clinical Specialist in orthopedic physical therapy, as well as a Certified Strength and Conditioning Specialist.
-These are advanced certifications that are only attained after years in practice and study.
+Matthew has been practicing physical therapy for over eighteen years.
+In addition to the many certifications he holds, Matthew is also a Board Certified Orthopedic Clinical Specialist which is an advanced designation that is only attained after years in practice and study.
 He has vast experience and training in the diagnosis and treatment of musculo-skeletal injuries.

 Matthew takes pride in his solution based approach to patient care.
 The combination of his advanced manual therapy skills and ability to teach his patients so they may take an active role in their recovery, provides exceptional results.

-In addition to the numerous continuing educational programs that Matthew has participated in and lectured for, he has also served as an Adjunct Professor at the University of Medicine and Dentistry of New Jersey’s Physical Therapy Program.
-As a leader for the physical therapy profession, Matthew also served as a District Vice Chair for the American Physical Therapy Association of New Jersey.
-He is also a member of the American Academy of Orthopedic Manual Therapists.
+In addition to the numerous continuing educational programs that Matthew has participated in and lectured for, he has also served as an Adjunct Professor at the University of Medicine and Dentistry of New Jersey’s now Rutgers University, School of Health Related Professions.
+As a leader for the physical therapy profession, Matthew has also served as a District Vice Chair for the American Physical Therapy Association of New Jersey.

 Dr. Michelle Millner, PT, DPT, OCS